Magrunner: Dark Pulse

-Magrunner: Dark Pulse is a first-person action puzzle game developed by Frogwares.
+Magrunner: Dark Pulse is a puzzle game developed by Frogwares.
 It was released as a downloadable title on Microsoft Windows on 20 June 2013, PlayStation Network on 23 October 2013, and Xbox Live Arcade on 25 October 2013.
 Magrunner: Dark Pulse is set in a cyberpunk reimagining of H. P. Lovecraft's Cthulhu Mythos.

-Plot

-The game starts at the Gruckezber Corporation training facility built for deep space exploration.
-The initial levels display the sleek, clean high-tech nature of the Magtech facility.
-When a major malfunction takes the facility offline and locks it down, the appearance of the challenge facility changes, becoming decrepit and eerie.
-It then enters the realm of the Cthulhu Mythos — the inhuman and alien.

 Storyline

 The story begins as Xander, the CEO of Gruckezber Corporation, who is interviewed on 3D television as he announces the start of the contest using the corporation's magnetic technology, and that several contestants, known as "magrunners" will compete for the prize.

 The player takes on the role of Dax, one of seven "magrunners" competing for the prize of being selected for a trip to outer space.
 Dax has to perform various puzzles in several large rooms, using the magnetic attraction and repulsion properties of some of the objects and equipment to be able to exit each room and go on to the next one.
 Dax is the only player without a corporate sponsor, and whose only assistance comes from Gamaji, a six-armed mutant who can communicate in 3D holography through a clandestine channel Gruckezber Corporation does not know about which can be activated when Dax is between puzzle rooms.

 Dax faces the first of the nightmarish monstrosities of the mythos that now infest the realm.
 Gamaji reveals Xander's insane past to Dax as Kram goes mad with his exposure to the eldritch environment.
 Dax discovers the Soul Pillars feeding its power to the ritual gate that Xander has devised to free his master, Cthulhu.
 When Dax confronts Xander, he faces a greater threat — one of the Spawn of Cthulhu emerging through The Gate to herald the arrival of the Great Old One.

 The eventual change from a clean, high-tech environment to a dirty, old-looking technology system, and later into interplanetary regions, is similar to the change from high-tech, "sterile" testing rooms into the "internal" systems and equipment in the game Portal.